News 12 Bronx recently did a featured story on these alerts. We also were profiled by NY1 News.

-I created Bronx Bird Alert in November 2017 to provide Bronx birders with a convenient way to share real-time birding information.
-After initial roll-out the account will be managed by noted birding author and photographer — and Bronx resident — Deborah Allen.
+I created Bronx Bird Alert in November 2017 and continue to manage it to provide Bronx birders with a convenient way to share real-time birding information, photos, and videos.

 How it works